Expert Tips for Planting Bare Root Roses

 Do you love roses?
 I certainly do.
 At one point, I had over 40 different rose bushes growing in my garden.
 The large, beautiful and fragrant blooms are the reason why roses are so popular.

-Last time, we discussed how to select roses.
-Now we’ll cover how to plant bare root roses – don’t worry, it isn’t hard, but there are a few rules to follow.
+I previously wrote about how to select bare root roses.
+Now we’ll cover how to plant bare root roses—don’t worry, it isn’t hard, but there are a few rules to follow.

 Have you ever heard the saying “It’s better to plant a $10 tree in a $100 dollar hole?”
 Well, the saying is also true in regards to roses.
 You can plant an expensive rose, but if the hole is not prepared correctly, the plant will not do as well as a cheaper rose planted in a proper hole.